qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 This is one of the differences from GitHub Actions which supports actions scripts only from GitHub.
 But it should allow users much more flexibility in how they run Actions.

-Alternatively, if you want your runners to download actions from your own Gitea instance by default, you can configure it by setting `[actions].DEFAULT_ACTIONS_URL`.
+Alternatively, if you want your runners to download actions from your own RIA Hub instance by default, you can configure it by setting `[actions].DEFAULT_ACTIONS_URL`.
 See [Configuration Cheat Sheet](administration/config-cheat-sheet.md#actions-actions).

 ## How to limit the permission of the runners?

-Runners have no more permissions than simply connecting to your Gitea instance.
+Runners have no more permissions than simply connecting to your RIA Hub instance.
 When any runner receives a job to run, it will temporarily gain limited permission to the repository associated with the job.
 If you want to give more permissions to the runner, allowing it to access more private repositories or external systems, you can pass [secrets](usage/secrets.md) to it.

 Refined permission control to Actions is a complicated job.
-In the future, we will add more options to Gitea to make it more configurable, such as allowing more write access to repositories or read access to all repositories in the same organization.
+In the future, we will add more options to RIA Hub to make it more configurable, such as allowing more write access to repositories or read access to all repositories in the same organization.

 ## How to avoid being hacked?